webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Exists-in-Two-Places-at-Once.md

 ---
 aliases:
-  - Exists in Two Places at Once
+- "Exists in Two Places at Once"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Ally-Use
-title: Exists in Two Places at Once
-collection: Foci
-kind: Compendium
 ---

 ## Exists in Two Places at Once
 You exist in two places at once.